 For example, if the annual NOI from a single-family home is $6,000 and the home price is $100,000, the cap rate is 6.0%.
 If an investor is willing to pay $105,000 for the same property that generates an NOI of $6,000, the cap rate would decline to 5.7%.

 Arbor Realty Trust believes that investors are paying more for single-family rental homes due to the long-term positive outlook of the SFR sector and the amount of capital chasing an asset that is becoming increasingly difficult to find.

-Rents for single-family homes are soaring, according to a recent article on Nasdaq.com.
+Rents for single-family homes are soaring, according to a recent article from CoreLogic.

-Single-family home rents rose 5.3% in April compared to one year ago, marking the largest rental gain in nearly 15 years.
+Single-family home rents were up 10.2% year-over-year in September 2021, marking the largest rental gain in over 16 years.

 Part of the reason why SFR rents keep rising may be due to the growing demand for detached single-family homes.
 Single-family homes are an attractive alternative compared to dense multifamily apartment buildings, especially with more people working from home.

 As CoreLogic reports, higher-priced rental homes saw the biggest rent increases as higher-wage workers who were able to work from home moved to larger homes with more space.
 Metro areas with the highest year-over-year rent growth include Miami, Phoenix, Tucson, Charlotte, Las Vegas, Atlanta, and Dallas.

 Earlier last year, GlobeSt.com noted that 50,000 new homes were added to the single-family rental market last year.
 That’s a 66% increase of the average number of new homes built over the last 10 years.